jamktiko/ruingame/ProjectDocumentation/ProjectPlan.md

 ###
 **Project Implementation**

 Implementation begins on 1.2.2021 with a sprint planning session according to the scrum framework.
 The sprints will be 2 weeks long.
+The following meetings will be held on specific time frames:

 * Daily scrum
 * Sprint planning
 * Weekly meeting
 * Sprint review + Retrospective

+Additionally backlog grooming will be done when there is a need for it.

 ###
 **Project Testing**